nikgraf/secsync/README.md

 ## High level threat model & trust model

 - The central relay service can not inject any participants nor data into a document.
 - The server can completely cut out one user at any point without being detected.
-We are thinking to mitigate this with read notifications in a future version of SecSync.
+We are thinking to mitigate this with read notifications in a future version of Secsync.
 - Clients have to trust each other.

 Note: Instantly removing access can also be seen as an advantage.
 In in a decentralized system you can have the issue that a collaborator is removed, but until this information is propagate all participants they will continue to share updates with the remove collaborator.